UCAS

 • (18:00 UK time) Equal consideration date for applications for most undergraduate courses

-1. The reference must be completed before the application can be sent to us.
+1. The reference must be completed before the application can be sent.

 2. Deadline for most conservatoire undergraduate dance, drama or musical theatre courses.
 Check on the specific course to be sure.